Avoid Penalty Points

 The most common driving offences are for speeding, not wearing a seat belt and using a mobile phone while driving.
-But twelve penalty points accumulated in a three year period means the driver would be banned for a period of six months and that the points would stay on the driver’s licence for a period of three years.
+Twelve penalty points accumulated in a three year period means the driver would be banned for a period of six months. the points would then stay on the driver’s license for a period of three years.

-Any driver looking to contest the charges in court should know that this is an extremely risky option that can lead to double the penalty points and an increased fine.
+Any driver looking to contest the charges in court should know that this is an extremely risky option.
+It can lead to double the penalty points and an increased fine.
 The chance of successfully contesting the charges is very slim.

-To contest a speeding offence, you need to prove the speed gun was faulty or that the driver in the fixed penalty notice was not owner of the vehicle, in which case the owner must nominate who was the correct driver.
+To contest a speeding offence, you need to prove the speed gun was faulty or that the driver in the fixed penalty notice was no the owner of the vehicle, in which case the owner must nominate who was the correct driver.

-Best advice?
+Best advice from our road traffic accident solicitor?
 Avoid the penalty points next time!